The distinct T-shaped body of the Plume Moth has it looking like a primitive model airplane more than a moth.

-Their thin body and 'T' shape make the Plume Moth unique.
-Their wings have the appearance of a bird's plume (feathers) and when at rest, the moth rolls both wings into a rod shape.
-The result is an unusual profile for a moth.
-When perched, they resemble a vintage propeller airplane.
+A Plume Moth's narrow body and tightly collapsed wings create a unique 'T' shape.
+When spread, the wings have the appearance of a bird's plume of feathers and when at rest, the moth rolls both wings into a rod shape.
+It makes for an unusual profile.
+When perched, the moth almost resembles a vintage propeller airplane.

 Scientific Name: Hellinsia homodactyla